 As an engineer, we are wired to look at a problem and try our best to solve it.
 My advice is that it’s going to require patience, understanding, and collaboration to ensure the technologies are not perpetuating societal inequalities.
 Give yourself grace as you are trying to change the world, but be persistent.
 The long-term impacts of your solutions may not be very clear today but take the time necessary to get it right.
 I am hopeful for the possibilities resulting from this new wave of technology and inspired by the best and brightest making the world a better, safer place for all.

-As you were judging solutions for the 2021 Antiracist Technology in the US Challenge, what elements were most important to consider in designing antiracist technology?
+As you were judging solutions for this Challenge, what elements were most important to consider in designing antiracist technology?

 Part of our journey at GM is creating a culture of inclusion, where everyone can share their capabilities and contribute to creating their best possible future.
 When that happens, people can do their best work.
 I feel the same way about the incredible innovators looking to solve such complex and deep-rooted issues through technology.
 I believe that you must include people, meet people where they are, and build solutions with them, not around them.